rust-playground/universal-translator/ATTRIBUTIONS.md

 This project uses pre-trained machine translation models and libraries at runtime.
-The model weights are not distributed with this source code — they are downloaded separately via `models/download.sh`.
+The model weights are not distributed with this source code — they are downloaded separately via `ut setup`.
 Licenses and attribution requirements for each component are listed below.

 ---